segmentio/segment-docs/src/connections/sources/catalog/libraries/server/csharp/migration-guide.md

 If you’re currently using Analytics.NET or Analytics.Xamarin to send data to Segment, please follow the steps below to migrate to the [Analytics-CSharp library](/docs/connections/sources/catalog/libraries/server/csharp/).

-You can update to Analytics-CSharp in 3 easy steps
+You can update to Analytics-CSharp in 3 steps:
-1. Bundle Analytics-CSharp into your app (and remove your previous SDK)
+1. Bundle Analytics-CSharp into your app and remove your previous SDK.
-2. Change the namespaces
+2. Change the namespaces.
 3. *(Optional)* Use `Reset` to stay anonymous.